UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Experiments

 \paragraph{XNLI-5\%}

-From \Cref{table:xnli}, we see that the performance of the XLM-R model trained on 5\% training data is surprisingly good compared to the model trained on the full data ({XLM-R (Our implementation)}), lagging by only {5.6\%} on average.
+From \Cref{table:xnli1}, we see that the performance of XLM-R trained on 5\% data is surprisingly good compared to the model trained on full data (see {XLM-R (our imp.)}), lagging by only {5.6\%} on average.
 In our single GPU implementation of XNLI, we could not reproduce the reported results of \citet{XLMR}.
-However, our results resemble the reported XLM-R results of XTREME \cite{XTREME}.
+However, our results resemble the reported XLM-R results of XTREME \citep{XTREME}.
 We consider XTREME as our standard baseline for XNLI-100\%.